freeatnet/tootsie/README.md

 * `retries`: Maximum number of retries, if any.
 Defaults to 5.
 * `params`: Job-type-specific parameters.
 * `reference`: A client-supplied value (or hash of values).
 Tootsie ignores the contents of this value.
 The value will be passed as part of notifications.
+* `path`: The root path of the UID generated for each job.
+Optional.

 ### `GET /api/tootsie/v1/status`